disler/poc-realtime-ai-assistant/README.md

 - "Hey Ada, generate a diagram outlining the architecture of a minimal tiktok clone."
 - "Hey Ada, check if `example.py` is runnable."
 - "Hey Ada, run `example.py`."
+- "Hey Ada, load the tables into memory.|Ada ingest active memory.|Ada select all Users"

 ### CLI Text Prompts
 You can also pass text prompts to the assistant via the CLI.